 In General

-A lot of us are into the Live Steam and/or Live Diesel hobby these days, but having something to run is still a luxury for most of us, and not all of us can afford to go out and spend 15 grand (or more) on a locomotive.
-I'm one of those, but not because I can't afford to spend that much on one engine :-(
+A lot of us are into the Live Steam and/or Live Diesel hobby these days, but having something to run is still a luxury for many of us, and not all of us can afford to go out and spend 15 grand (or more) on a locomotive.
+I'm one of those, but not because I can't afford to spend that much on one engine - I just have too many other hobbies begging for my attention in addition to rehabbing a house. :-)

 So.

-For a long time, I've wanted to have something to run.
-I didn't know if I wanted to do steam - because I am lazy, and I know I would not have the patience to fire one up, and then clean up afterwards, much less having the patience to build one, so steam was out.
+For a long time, I've wanted something to run.
+I don't think I wanted to do steam - because I am lazy, and I know I would not have the patience to fire one up, and then clean up afterwards, much less having the patience to build one, so steam was out.
 Gas would be OK, as they start around $5K......
-But that was still too much for me when you have a number of expensive hobbies.
+But that was still too much for me when you have a number of expensive hobbies (ham radio, electronics, you get the drift).

 So, what to do?.....
-Buying is out, so I decided to roll my own.
+Since I've decided buying one is out, I decided to roll my own (we'll see if that is a good choice :-).

 However, we're back to the lazy problem compounded by time issues, trying to fit in the construction of this with daughters, grand-daughters, working on a rental property, mowing the lawn, and most lately, being retired (and for anyone who thinks you have MORE time when you retired, you are severely misinformed, just you wait!
 Why does life have to be so complicated?